-Worn teeth is usually an overlooked dental problem because it takes a considerable amount of time, even years, to notice the wearing out of tooth enamel or onset of tooth decay.
+Worn teeth are usually an overlooked dental problem because it takes a considerable amount of time, even years, to notice the wearing out of tooth enamel or the onset of tooth decay.
 By that time, the problem is already at an advanced stage and is difficult to correct.

 Is Worn Teeth Part of the Body’s Aging Process?

 There is a natural wearing down of the teeth as we age, definitely part of the body’s aging process.
-Dental care practitioners explain that it is fairly common to lose at least one millimeter of tooth enamel by the age of 30 and at least not more than two millimeters by the age of 50.
+Dental care practitioners explain that it is fairly common to lose at least one millimetre of tooth enamel by the age of 30 and at least not more than two millimetres by the age of 50.

-However, if you lose more than the mentioned length above, then it’s time to analyse why you are wearing down so much teeth enamel and why
+However, if you lose more than the mentioned length above, then it’s time to analyse why you are wearing down so many teeth enamel and why

 What Causes Worn Teeth?

 Internal sources of acid come from regurgitated acid from your stomach.
-This is usually caused by patients of gastro acid reflux.
+This is usually caused by patients with gastro-acid reflux.
 Dental 266 will advise you to consult them regarding eating and lifestyle changes that may reduce acid production leading to less erosion of your teeth.

 Our Treatments – Bruxism and Occlusal Splints

-Bruxism is the scientific term for a certain habit of some people to grind their teeth and clench their jaw.
-Up to now, scientist are not exactly sure of the precise reason why this happens.
+Bruxism is the scientific term for a certain habit of some people grinding their teeth and clenching their jaw.
+Up to now, scientists are not exactly sure of the precise reason why this happens.
 But what we’re sure about is it does wear down your teeth.

-We may also prescribe you with GC Touch Mousse to strengthen your tooth structures.
-This is a dental ointment which is applied to the teeth, creating a protective cover against tooth decay as well as reducing dental sensitivity.
+We may also prescribe you GC Touch Mousse to strengthen your tooth structures.
+This is a dental ointment that is applied to the teeth, creating a protective cover against tooth decay as well as reducing dental sensitivity.